-- Take advantage of MassTransfer Pathways and other transfer agreements to earn your bachelor’s degree, while saving thousands of dollars on the cost of your degree
+Take advantage of MassTransfer Pathways and other transfer agreements to earn your bachelor’s degree, while saving thousands of dollars on the cost of your degree

-- Prepare for a career in fields such as education, law, business, human and social services, and more.
+Prepare for a career in fields such as education, law, business, human and social services, and more.

-is one of NECC’s top ten
+Business Management is one of NECC’s top ten largest programs

 I always encourage my friends to enroll at Northern Essex.
 I tell them it gives you the building blocks to build a foundation to help you reach your goals.
 If I hadn’t attended NECC I wouldn’t have attended a four-year college.”